-Head to the Observation deck’s visitor terrace for great views of the airport action from Pier B. The terrace is open daily, with entrance fees at €2.20 per person.
-(Bonus for summer travellers: on July weekends, the OpenAirportCinema event plays outdoor movies on a large screen, against the backdrop of the airport.)
+Head to the Observation deck’s visitor terrace for great views of the airport action from Pier B. The terrace is open daily, with entrance fees of €2.20 per person.
+(Bonus for summer travellers: on July weekends, the OpenAirportCinema event plays outdoor movies on a large screen against the backdrop of the airport.)

 6. Go sightseeing

-The airport is located just a few kilometers north of the Düsseldorf city center, so your best option for passing time during your layover may be leaving the airport behind.
-As long as you have at least 6 hours before your next flight, exploring the city is definitely doable and fun!
+The airport is just a few kilometres north of the Düsseldorf city center, so your best option for passing time during your layover may be leaving the airport behind.
+If you have at least 6 hours before your next flight, exploring the city is doable and fun!

-The most affordable way to the city is by S-Bahn train, which departs from the airport’s train station frequent and the S11 route will have you downtown in 17 minutes.
+The most affordable way to the city is by S-Bahn train, which departs from the airport’s train station frequently, and the S11 route will have you downtown in 17 minutes.
 Taxis will cost a bit more, but do provide door-to-destination service.
 Other trains and buses serve area destinations.

 Once in the city center.
 Head to the Rheinufer, the historic city centre that contrasts against the city’s modern, innovative architecture.
-Stroll along the Rhine River or opt for a short ferry ride for pleasant views.
+Stroll along the Rhine River or take a short ferry ride for pleasant views.
 Do some high-end window browsing along the tree-lined Koningsallee.
 Take in both classic and local artwork at the Kunstsammlung Nordrhein-Westfalen.
-The Auto enthusiasts will love a visit to Classic Remise Dusseldorf, a small, free museum with a range of historic cars.
+Auto enthusiasts will love visiting Classic Remise Dusseldorf, a small, free museum with a range of historic cars.
 Farther afield, tour the Schloss Benrath, a Baroque castle built in the 1760s and capped with lovely gardens.
 Visit Tripadvisor for more things to do in Düsseldorf.

-Don’t forget to leave plenty of time to make it back to the airport, pass through Security, and reach your next flight.
+Don’t forget to leave plenty of time to return to the airport, pass through Security, and reach your next flight.

-WiFi is free, but you may also opt to pay for upgraded/premium options.
+WiFi is free, but you may also pay for upgraded/premium options.